 Why Every Household Needs to Have Hydrogen Peroxide On Hand

 Hydrogen peroxide is basically a miracle solution that has over 50 unique uses around the home and garden.
-Because hydrogen peroxide’s uses are so extensive, you can replace all of the cleaning products under your sink with just one bottle of hydrogen peroxide.
+Because hydrogen peroxide’s uses are so extensive, you can replace most of the cleaning products under your sink with just one bottle of hydrogen peroxide.
 No, we’re not exaggerating!
 Today, we’re going to share why every household needs to have a bottle of hydrogen peroxide 3% on hand at all times.

 First things first, what exactly is hydrogen peroxide?

 Hydrogen peroxide (H202) is a chemical that is simply water (H20) with an extra atom of oxygen.
 The extra oxygen atom is what gives hydrogen peroxide its disinfecting power.
 The oxidation effectively kills bacteria, viruses, yeast, fungi, and mould spores without the use of harmful chlorine bleach, ammonia, alcohols, acids, and other dangerous chemicals.

 When using hydrogen peroxide in your home and garden, you should use food-grade hydrogen peroxide 3%.
 This means that it’s 97% water and 3% hydrogen peroxide.
 This is the strength that has been used in the medical community for over 170 years to disinfect equipment and surfaces.
 That should give you a good idea about how effective this solution is at ridding of harmful germs.

 How can hydrogen peroxide be used around the home and garden?

 The uses for hydrogen peroxide truly seem endless.
 Here are the most common ways to use hydrogen peroxide around the home and garden:

 Hydrogen peroxide 3% is a great non-toxic alternative to ammonia or bleach.
 It can be used to disinfect any surface including:

 - Bathtubs, sinks, and showers